cubeslinger/FishItUp/README.md

 Font:
 -----
-I use a custom monospaced font taken from https://www.fontsquirrel.com/fonts/monospacetypewriter, it should be free for anyone to use as long as there is no money involed.
+I use a custom monospaced font by Manfred Klein taken from https://www.fontsquirrel.com/fonts/monospacetypewriter, it should be free for anyone to use as long as there is no money involed.
 The reason why it's used is to try to align text in columns.

 Disclaimer:
 -----------
 - !!!
 ACTUALLY THIS ADDON IS IN ALPHA STAGE AND HASN'T YET BEEN APPROVED BY TRION !!!
-- I use a custom monospaced font taken from https://www.fontsquirrel.com/fonts/monospacetypewriter, it should be free for anyone to use.
+- I use a custom monospaced font by Manfred Klein taken from https://www.fontsquirrel.com/fonts/monospacetypewriter, it should be free for anyone to use.
 - I use and slightly modified LibDraggable by Peter Seebach.
 - I would like to thank Fennec@Typhiria for helping me out in testing this since the very early beginnings.